Medically reviewed by Drugs.com. Last updated on Aug 24, 2020.

 Make an appointment with your doctor if you are not sure whether your symptoms are due to allergies, or if your symptoms are not controlled to your satisfaction with over-the-counter medications.

 Call for emergency assistance immediately whenever you or a person you are assisting has symptoms of anaphylaxis.
 If you have a history of severe allergic reactions and have not mentioned this to your doctor, schedule an appointment soon.
 He or she can review your history and help you take the necessary precautions to avoid future problems.

 In most cases, common allergy symptoms can be managed successfully by minimizing exposure to the allergens and treating with one or more medications.
-Without medical treatment, most people with allergies to pollen find that their symptoms gradually diminish as they grow older.

 With prompt, appropriate treatment, most patients who have had a severe allergic reaction, such as anaphylaxis, recover completely.
 A person who has had anaphylaxis is at risk of future severe reactions if he or she is exposed again to the same allergen.

 American Academy of Allergy, Asthma & Immunology (AAAAI)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.